 - Not specifically, but definitely find a way to put your work online in a public way.
 Employers certainly expect a LinkedIn profile now, and even if they don’t look at a lot of it, having content somewhere that showcases your work and strengths shows you’re keen

-Thanks for reading, and thanks GitLab for provide me the opportunity to really grow.
+Thanks for reading, and thanks to the UBC iSchool for inviting me to speak.